 54% of users ages 18 and older said they had adjusted their privacy settings in the past 12 months.

-47% of the users who have downloaded their personal data from Facebook have deleted the app from their cellphone.
+47% of the users who have downloaded their personal data from Facebook have deleted the app from their cell phones.

-If you are using Facebook, you probably don’t need statistics to tell you that activity and interaction have fallen off considerably.
+If you use Facebook or an ad campaign, you probably don’t need statistics to tell you that activity and interaction have fallen considerably.

-However, with some of the dramatic changes that Facebook has made to its newsfeed algorithms, there is less activity now for newspaper articles as well as business pages promoting products and services.
+However, with some of the dramatic changes that Facebook has made to its newsfeed algorithms, there is less activity now for newspaper articles and business pages promoting products and services.

-In other words, it is less likely that your piece of content about your books or blog articles will appear in users’ newsfeeds.
+In other words, it is less likely that your content about your books or blog articles will appear in users’ newsfeeds.

-Buffer and BuzzSumo partnered to analyze more than 43 million posts from the top 20,000 brands on Facebook in one of the largest studies of current Facebook behaviour.
+Buffer and BuzzSumo partnered to analyze over 43 million posts from the top 20,000 brands on Facebook in one of the largest studies of Facebook behavior.

-In a little over one year, interactions such as Likes, shares and comments have dropped by well over 50%.
+In a little over one year, interactions such as Likes, shares, and comments dropped by well over 50%.

 However, posts have increased by 25% over the same period.

-The last number that is worth noting is that there are more than 80 million Facebook pages all competing for a target audience in the very limited space available in the News Feed.
+The last number worth noting is that there are more than 80 million Facebook pages, all competing for a target audience in the limited space available in the News Feed.

 Can you still leverage Facebook to promote your books and blogs?